Do business studies students trust marking criteria?

 How Student Voice Analytics helps you

-Student Voice Analytics shows how sentiment on marking criteria moves over time by cohort, site and mode, with like‑for‑like comparisons to business studies peers.
+If you want to see where trust in marking criteria is breaking down, Student Voice Analytics shows how sentiment moves over time by cohort, site, and mode, with like-for-like comparisons to business studies peers.
 It pinpoints where tone is most negative, surfaces representative comments, and exports concise summaries for programme teams and boards.
-Flexible segmentation and ready‑to‑share outputs make it straightforward to evidence change and keep assessment standards consistent across modules.
+Flexible segmentation and ready-to-share outputs make it straightforward to target changes, evidence improvement, and keep assessment standards consistent across modules.

 Request a walkthrough